- Latest case studies

-When McGee Group agreed to build a 5-layer basement underneath Claridge’s Hotel in London, while keeping the hotel open for business, they knew they’d need help moving all that material.
+When McGee Group agreed to build a 5-level basement underneath Claridge’s Hotel in London, while keeping the hotel open for business, they knew they’d need help moving all that material.

 The project in numbers

-- 100s of tonnes of material moved each day through a 2m x 2m opening
+100s of tons of material moved each day through a 2m x 2m opening

 When Claridge’s Hotel in London invited companies to tender for their new basement construction, McGee Group were the only company to commit to the complex design brief.

 This was because the five-star hotel was insisting that it remain open for business for the duration of the construction.
 Claridge’s had seen other hotels close for extended renovations but then struggle to rebuild their clientele afterwards and didn’t want to take the same risk.
 The hotel had to stay open and work couldn’t disturb its day-to-day operations.
 McGee were allocated one room with a window at street level to service the entire site.